nuhptr/larashop-html/README.md

-# bwa-store-html
+# Larashop Html

-Slicing figma to html to develope in laravel
+Slicing design from figma into html and css using bootstrap 4 and SCSS